AyushKr553/Film-Counselor/README.md

 # Movie Recommender System

-*Film Counselor* is film recommending web application.
+*Film Counselor* is a film recommending web application.
 By entering or searching for the name of the film by the user in the search bar, it analyzes the input and suggests similar films using a recommendation algorithm.
 The project showcases skills in web development, data handling, and recommendation systems.
 Our NLP-powered Web App delivers tailored suggestions based on cast and genres of the searched film.

 Find and Watch, from the ocean of great films!